Aquanty/rtd-hgs/docs/source/index.rst

      :math:`T_a` in Equation :ref:
    | ), amplitude [ °C], phase [-], and period [T].

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Sinusoidal temperature of air

 | These instructions are used to define the sensible heat flux
   :math:`Q_h` in Equation :ref: